Code of Conduct

 Hacking or exploiting game mechanics to gain an unfair advantage over other players is not tolerated.

-> Hacking - examples are not limited to but can include using third-party programs such as ESP, Aimbots, and Game Engine Modifications.
+> Hacking - examples are not limited to but can include using third-party programs such as in-game automated bots, ESP, Aimbots, and Game Engine Modifications.

 Benefit Hacking/Exploiting, Tribes, Alliances, and teaming up.